Noroff-FEU-Assignments/project-exam-1-MariuszRozycki/README.md

 ### Preparing to project
 - as a first step I created work board on Trello, to plan whole proces of Trip Blog creation,
-- I choose theme,
+- I chose theme,

 ### Design
 - I made a sketches of project on sheets of paper,
 - gave a sketches to test,
 - I made a low-fidelity prototypes in AdobeXD,
-- choose fonts, colors,
+- chose fonts, colors,
 - tested low-fidelity prototypes,
-- choose pictures to project and adjusted them to requirements,
+- chose pictures to project and adjusted them to requirements,
 - I made a high fidelity prototypes,

 ### Technical